 Find more examples and learn how to apply at www.rockvillemd.gov/floodassistance.

 King Farm Neighbors Village News (KFNV)

-Please note that the monthly Movie Club, Book Club, Coffee and Conversation gatherings, and many highlight events are held at the King Farm Community Center, 300 Saddle Ridge Circle, Rockville, MD 20850.
+Please note that the KFNV has changed its monthly Movie Club, Book Club, Coffee and Conversation gatherings, and highlight events to in-person meetings and has reserved the King Farm Community Center, 300 Saddle Ridge Circle, Rockville, MD 20850 for these events.
+In accordance with the policy adopted by the KFNV Board of Directors, people attending KFNV sponsored, in-person events must be vaccinated per the Centers for Disease Control and Prevention’s COVID recommendations.
+Wearing a mask is optional.
 In case of inclement weather and if there is time to notify participants, the KFNV may opt for a Zoom presentation for any meeting or event.
+Therefore, the KFNV will not be offering a hybrid option for any future events.
 Finally, the KFNV offers transportation to many of its monthly events for KFNV members.
 Please contact the Operations Coordinator at email@example.com, or leave a voicemail at (301) 799-8104 to arrange for transportation.

-Besides transportation and simple household tasks, the KFNV also offers friendly phone calls, texts, and friendly visits.
-Please feel free to avail yourself of all of the community services that the KFNV offers.
 Please note that services are open to KFNV members only; however, membership is free and an easy process.
-See below on how to contact the KFNV to schedule any of the services or with any questions that you may have about the services as well as how to become a KFNV member.
+See below on how to contact the KFNV to schedule any of the services, or with any questions that you may have about the services as well as how to become a KFNV member.